Alisa Clements

 S. Li

 S. Li's debut novel, Transoceanic Lights (Harvard Square Editions), won a National Book Foundation ‘5 Under 35 Award’.
 It was a Leapfrog Fiction Contest Semifinalist, Asheville Award Finalist, and a Willow Books Literature Award Finalist.
 He was born in Guangzhou, China in 1984 and moved to the US in 1989.
 He graduated with an A.B. in Biochemical Sciences from Harvard in 2006 and an M.D. from the University of Massachusetts in 2010.
-He is a neurologist living in the Boston area.Susan Rubin
+He is a neurologist living in the Boston area.Sabrina Fedel

 Sabrina Fedel's fiction and poetry has appeared in online and print journals.
-In addition to winning the Gold Moonbeam Children's Book Medal and the LitPick 5-Star Review Award for her debut novel Leaving Kent State, she is a 2017 Pushcart Prize nominee, as well as a 2016 nominee for a storySouth Million Writers Award and a Sundress Publications Best of the Net '16 Award.
-Sabrina holds her MFA in Creative Writing, with a concentration in Writing for Young People, from Lesley University in Cambridge.
+She won a Gold Moonbeam Children's Book Medal and a LitPick 5-Star Review Award for her debut novel Leaving Kent State, a young adult novel about the first school shooting in the US, by its own National Guard.
+Sabrina holds an MFA in Creative Writing, with a concentration in Writing for Young People, from Lesley University in Cambridge.
 You can often find her on twitter @writeawhile, or follow her blog at www.sabrinafedel.com, and she loves pictures so Instagram is a favorite hangout.
-She writes from Pittsburgh, where she lives in a small house with lots of people and animals, some of whom think she's funny.Guy Kuttner
+She writes from Pittsburgh, where she lives in a small house with lots of people and animals, some of whom think she's funny.

 The late Guy Kuttner (1946-2011, Harvard '67) was the recipient/victim of a dreary public school education.
 Guy shared his humanity, insight, irreverence and wit in his story "Always" in HSE's Above Ground and through his writings on school reform, social justice, politics and the people he knew.
 He wrote books, columns and powerful letters to the editor.
 A lifelong peacemaker and war resister, he turned in his draft card with a poem to J. Edgar Hoover and worked whole-heartedly with the War Resisters League, War Tax Resistance Movement, Humboldt Draft Coordinating Committee, Humboldt Sanctuary Movement and Humboldt Committee for Conscientious Objectors, establishing the GI Rights Hotline.